QCC 2019 Guest List

-Rob Deobald is a community and convention organizer, podcaster, designer and tabletop game aficionado!
-He is an organizer for the Toronto Area Gamers community, and the Fan Expo Canada and Breakout Con conventions.
-He contributes to the blog Thac0s at Midnight, where you can find his game design and system hacks.
+Rob Deobald is a community and convention organizer, designer and tabletop game aficionado!
+He is an organizer for the Toronto Area Gamers community, and Breakout Con.
 Rob loves games ranging from epics abundant with intense world building and cosmic weirdness to quiet, introspective games that are personal and try to punch you in the guts.

 Tom Flanagan is Producer, Game Master and Player on the long running (8 years with 360 plus episodes) Knights of the Night Actual Play Podcast.
 He is also a memmber of the Wednesday Evening Podcast All-Stars.
 Tom occasionnally answers to the name of “Grandmother."